A pattern a day keeps the reviewers away (7 Part Series)

 Because doing good code will help you, your workmates, and those who will be in the future.

-Things you need to have in mind when working with decorators:
+Things you need to have in mind when working with views:

-And this is my third article about design patterns for the series "A pattern a day keeps the reviewers away".
+And this is my second article about design patterns for the series "A pattern a day keeps the reviewers away".

 I'll try to keep posting every day one of the different patterns that are around.
-I can't promise I'll fulfil this task every day though!
+I can't promise I'll fulfill this task every day though!

 You can read more about this pattern at: